The timeless questions asked by mankind include “why are we here“, “which came first...” and “coffee or tea“.

 Bankruptcy lawyers wrestle with “which controls, b-22 or Schedules I and J“.

-If Congress wanted a means test, then the means test controls, unless you show special circumstances.
+My argument is: if Congress wanted a means test, then the means test controls, unless you show special circumstances.

 But if I minus J controls, then every time the means test doesn’t work as some trustee thinks it should, he resorts to the schedules and his value judgments about what the debtor ought to pay.